By Maria K Todd, MHA PhD

 Companies that are able to invest and transform healthcare will be better equipped to control rising costs

-At Mercury Health Travel, we discovered that most companies are unable to efficiently manage employee benefits programs in the face of rising healthcare costs because they lack effective tools.
-They continue to do the same things over and over and over again, resulting in higher costs, reduced employee health, and lower productivity.
+At Mercury Health Travel, we’ve been coordinating corporate medical travel for decades.
+What we discovered didn’t take any special insight, just a willingness to call out what we say time and time again.
+Most companies are unable to efficiently manage employee benefits programs in the face of rising healthcare costs because they lack effective tools and continue to do the same things over and over and over again, resulting in higher costs, reduced employee health, and lower productivity.
 Perhaps a different approach is in order?

 As I said before, many companies “wing it” without data that they should have access to from their ASO, TPA or PPO plans.
 Others rely on outdated third-party reports, siloed systems, and manual processes to make decisions and administer programs.
 Many companies require plan beneficiaries to navigate through complex health plan websites instead of a straightforward, role-based internet that only shows them relevant information about their personal eligibility, benefits and coverage.
 Without required data, no company is going to invest in any medical travel program analysis or feasibility study.
 If they cannot measure their healthcare costs and baseline performance, they cannot quantify results and categorize them as worth continuing or abandoning the program in favor of trying something else.
 That “something else” and “bright shiny object” syndrome has most benefits managers fatigued.